1. Credit Rating Information Services of India

 The rating agency assigns ranks or star-ratings to mutual funds on a scale of 1 to 5.
 For instance, CRISIL Fund Rank 1 indicates ‘excellent performance’ – top 10 percentile of funds in any peer group.
 The next 20 percentile falls under CRISIL Fund Rank 2.

 4. CRISIL Rating from 1-star to 5-star

-CRISIL’s ratings are based on different time frames, namely three years, 5 years or 10 years.
+CRISIL’s ratings are based on different time frames, namely three years, five years or ten years.
 Combinations of these timelines give a single measure of risk-adjusted performance of a fund.
 After calculating the ratings, the agency sets stars to these funds as per their respective percentiles.

-While the top 10% funds get 5-star ratings, the bottom 10% funds are slapped with a 1-star rating.
-The rating is a composite measure of both return and risk, which helps one figure out the ability of the funds to deliver returns, even with the risks involved.
+While the top 10% of funds get 5-star ratings, the bottom 10% of funds are given a 1-star rating.
+The rating is a composite measure of both return and risk, which helps investors to figure out the ability of the funds to deliver returns, even with various risks involved.